SmithEcophysLab/ecophys_sp2021/MiniQuizzes/miniquiz8_03.25.2021.md

 1. In class, we discussed ideal allocation strategies for different envi- ronments.
 However, we know that multiple strategies exist.
 Why is this the case?

-2. Similarly, how can two species with the same allocation strategy exist in the same environment?

-3. Remember that translocation involves sugar movement through the phloem from source to sink cells.
+2. Remember that translocation involves sugar movement through the phloem from source to sink cells.
 Many researchers have made the argument that these sinks control whole-plant photosynthesis.
 Why might this be the case?